UAlbany-IEEE-Student-Branch/ieee-attendance-bot/README.md

 ```!start 01 Jan 1970 23:59:59 EST```
 This format is pretty strict, so don't stray away from it too much or else it can cause errors and inconsistencies in the attendance.

+### Using !get
+Simply type !get in the bot-spam channel and the bot will send the attendance to you.

 ## How to Contribute
 If you'd like to contribute, please open an issue in this repository, fork this project, make a new branch on your fork, and then make a pull request.